 in four or five years if necessary).

 - Professional Training: Students get hands-on experience in the mental health field through placement in

 agencies during their practicums and in their final year during their 700-hour internships.

-- Professional Outcome: The professional outcome of the three programs is also similar.
+- Professional Outcome: The professional outcome of the five programs is also similar.
 Graduates from these

 programs are able to work in a variety of settings, including mental health agencies,